SpaceUY/devops-guidelines/docs/1_introduccion.md

 This allows us to maintain a clean and auditable release history.

----

 # 5. CI/CD Workflow for Backends (Nest.js)

-Below is our standardized development workflow.
+Below is our standardized development workflow for both deployment approaches.

 ### **Step-by-step flow**